Valaa-Technologies/valaa-vault/packages/prophet/README.md

 ### 2.4. *Authority*s implement the infrastructure and authorize new events for their partitions

-### 2.5. *Prophet*s are software components which connect to each other and form information streams
+### 2.5. *Sourcerer*s are software components which connect to each other and form information streams

-### 2.6. *PartitionConnection* provides an API for accessing an individual partition
+### 2.6. *Connection* provides an API for accessing an individual partition

-Receiving and sending information to a partition is done using a *PartitionConnection*.
-With the the Prophet that provided the connection it manages four types of information streams:
+Receiving and sending information to a partition is done using a *Connection*.
+With the the Sourcerer that provided the connection it manages four types of information streams:
   1. commands sent towards upstream
   2. truths received towards downstream